RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 Antennas

-The module comes with two antennas, GPS, and LoRa.
-Both have pigtail cables that have uFL connectors, which fit onto the corresponding ports on the RAK5146.
-The ports are labeled, match each antenna to its port and gently press it until the connectors fit one to the other.
+The module includes with two antennas: GPS, and LoRa.
+Both are equipped with pigtail cables that have uFL connectors, which fit onto the corresponding ports on the RAK5146.
+These ports are clearly labeled.
+Match each antenna to its appropriate port and gently press until the connectors securely fit together.

-It is not recommended to have the device powered with the antennas detached.
-This might damage the circuitry.
+It is not recommended to power the device with the antennas detached, as this might damage the circuitry.

 Mount the HAT

-Take the RAK2287/RAK5146 Pi HAT, which now has the RAK5146 securely sitting on top, and insert it over the Raspberry Pi.
-Both the Pi and the HAT have a 40-pin connector that should fit together when pressed on top of each other.
+Take the RAK2287/RAK5146 Pi HAT, which now has the RAK5146 securely mounted on top, and place it over the Raspberry Pi.
+Both the Pi and the HAT have a 40-pin connector that should align and fit together when pressed on top of each other.

 SD Card